Continuing Education Activity

 The purpose of evaluating the male partner of a couple suffering from infertility is:

-During the physical examination, it is important to look at the body form as well as to check for possible signs of an endocrinopathy, gynecomastia, skin, hair distribution, and particularly the secondary sexual characteristics.
+During the physical examination, it is important to look at the body form as well as to check for possible signs of endocrinopathy, gynecomastia, skin, hair distribution, and particularly secondary sexual characteristics.
 If the patient appears muscular and has a low sperm count, do an endocrine screening panel as he could have a very low LH which would be suggestive of testosterone abuse.
 Obesity tends to increase the peripheral conversion of testosterone to estrogen.
 This decreases LH levels and has been associated with reduced sperm counts.

 Examination of the penis would include a check for hypospadias, phimosis, and Peyronie plaques.

 Testicular size should be measured.
-In a normal adult male, the testicular volume should be at least 15 ml and the length of the testis should be at least 4 cm.
-If the testis measures less than 4 cm in its largest dimension, it is considered "small".
+In a normal adult male, the testicular volume should be at least 15 ml, and the length of the testis should be at least 4 cm.
+If the testis measures less than 4 cm in its largest dimension, it is considered "small."
 The presence or absence of the vas deferens should be noted and documented.
 The bilateral absence of the vas is reported in 1% to 2% of infertile men and is related to mutations of the cystic fibrosis transmembrane conductance regulator (CFTR) gene, even in the absence of any clinical signs of cystic fibrosis.
-Any clinical abnormalities of the testicles should be identified such as epididymal lesions, spermatoceles, and large varicoceles.
+Any clinical abnormalities of the testicles should be identified, such as epididymal lesions, spermatoceles, and large varicoceles.

 Testosterone deficiency might cause various physical signs depending on its severity and age of onset.
-Hypogonadism in early gestation results in atypical genitalia but in late gestation it causes micropenis.
-Hypogonadism in childhood causes delayed puberty while in adults it causes decreased libido, erectile dysfunction, decreased body hair, infertility, and loss of secondary sexual characteristics.
+Hypogonadism in early gestation results in atypical genitalia, but in late gestation, it causes micropenis.
+Hypogonadism in childhood causes delayed puberty, while in adults, it causes decreased libido, erectile dysfunction, decreased body hair, infertility, and loss of secondary sexual characteristics.